Skip to content

 Rory McIlroy

 Rory McIlroy is a professional golfer from Holywood, County Down.
-He was number one golfer in the world for 95 weeks and also has four major championships.
-McIlroy had a successful amateur career and in 2007 as a 17-year-old he topped the World Amateur Golf Ranking for one week.
+He was the world’s number one for 95 weeks and has won four major championships.
+McIlroy also had a successful amateur career, and in 2007, as a 17-year-old, he topped the World Amateur Golf Ranking for one week.

-In the same year, he turned professional and won over 6 national titles and became the first player to win over €10 million in career earnings on the European Tour.
+In the same year, he turned professional, won more than six national titles, and became the first player to earn over €10 million in career earnings on the European Tour.

-He has represented Europe, Great Britain and Ireland, both in his time as an amateur and a professional.
+He has represented Europe, Great Britain, and Ireland as an amateur and professional.
 Rory has won RTE Sportsperson of the Year twice, once in 2011 and again in 2014.
-McIlroy has also been recognised by the establishment for his contribution to sport, receiving an MBE in 2012.
+McIlroy has also been recognised by the establishment for his sports contribution, receiving an MBE in 2012.

 Jonathan Rea